Azure/iot-edge-v1/README.md

 more info.

 ## Operating system compatibility
-The SDK is designed to be used with a broad range of operating system platforms.
-The version of the Azure IoT Gateway SDK has been tested on the following operating systems:
+Azure IoT Edge is designed to be used with a broad range of operating system platforms.
+It has been tested on the following operating systems:

 - Ubuntu 14.04
 - Ubuntu 15.10